 In order to make the symptoms easier to understand, we are breaking them down into three categories:

 The first stop on your fibromyalgia systems checklist has to relate to pain.
-This is what the syndrome is known for.
+This is what the syndrome is popular for.
 But it isn’t all generic pain.
 Here are some of the things to watch out for or to expect.

 The cognitive symptoms can be among the most difficult to cope with if you are living with fibromyalgia.
 Here are some of the indicators of this symptom series known as fibro fog.